Interlocking Histories in Third-Generation Holocaust Graphic Novels

 Kathleen Arbogast (Trinity '21) and Dr. Ruben Dupertuis

-The Kerygma Petri (or “Preaching of Peter”) is an early Christian text from the early second century that has been preserved primarily through the writings of Origen of Alexandria.
-Believing that the text was written by the Apostle Peter, Origen cited about ten passages of the original Kerygma Petri.
+The Kerygma Petri (or “Preaching of Peter”) is an early Christian text from the early second century that has been preserved primarily through the writings of Clement of Alexandria.
+Believing that the text was written by the Apostle Peter, Clement cited about ten passages of the original Kerygma Petri.
 These ten fragments are all that remain of the text today.
 Despite it being a relatively short and fragmentary text, the Kerygma Petri offers valuable insight into the beliefs and development of the early Christian church.
 At the present time, few resources exist to enlighten interested readers and students of Early Christianity.
 Our collaborative research will contribute to a long introduction, a new translation, and textual notes on the Kerygma Petri.
 Ultimately, our summer work will be included in a two-part volume on both the Kerygma Petri and the Gospel of Peter, another early Christian text associated with the Apostle Peter.
 The volume will be published by Cascade Books as part of the Early Christian Apocrypha Series.

 Creating a Model of Undergraduate Research in Religious Studies